 1881 Birth of Pelham Grenville Wodehouse—P.G.
 Wodehouse to theatre lovers—in England.
-He will go on to write the "Jeeves" stories as well as many Broadway musicals including Rosalie and The Three Musketeers (lyrics), Anything Goes and Oh, Kay! (librettos), Very Good Eddie and Sally (additional lyrics), and wrote the words to the song "Bill" heard in Show Boat.
-He will die in 1975.
+He writes a series of "Jeeves" stories as well as many Broadway musicals including Rosalie and The Three Musketeers (lyrics), Anything Goes and Oh, Kay! (librettos), Very Good Eddie and Sally (additional lyrics), and writes the words to the song "Bill," heard in Show Boat.

-1930 A new musical revue opens tonight on Broadway: Three's A Crowd, whose book is by Howard Dietz and much of its music is from Arthur Schwartz.
-In the cast are Libby Holman, Fred Allen, Clifton Webb, Tamara Geva and Fred MacMurray.
-Some memorable songs are introduced tonight.
-They include "Body and Soul" and "Something to Remember You By."
-This revue will run 272 performances.
+1930 A new musical revue opens on Broadway: Three's A Crowd, with a book by Howard Dietz and much of its music from Arthur Schwartz.
+In the cast are Libby Holman, Fred Allen, Clifton Webb, Tamara Geva, and Fred MacMurray.
+Some memorable songs are introduced in the show, including "Body and Soul" and "Something to Remember You By."
+The revue runs 272 performances.

 1952 Shirley Booth plays a lonely American looking for love in Venice in Arthur Laurents' The Time of the Cuckoo.
-The show will run for 263 performances at the Empire Theatre.
-David Lean's 1955 screen version, "Summertime," will star Katharine Hepburn.
-It is also reincarnated in the form of Richard Rodgers and Stephen Sondheim's 1965 musical Do I Hear a Waltz?.
+The show runs for 263 performances at the Empire Theatre.
+David Lean's 1955 screen version, Summertime, stars Katharine Hepburn.
+It is also reincarnated in the form of Richard Rodgers and Stephen Sondheim's 1965 musical Do I Hear a Waltz?

-1969 Broadway audiences get the effects of the post-war 60's today as many performances, both on Broadway and off, are canceled due to Vietnam Moratorium Day.
-Producer Hal Prince cancels the performance of Fiddler on the Roof that was scheduled for this evening.
-The cast will be paid, though.
-Although its shows are being performed, the proceeds from Hair go to various charities of the cast's choice.
+1969 Broadway audiences get the effects of the post-war 60's as many performances, both on Broadway and off, are canceled due to Vietnam Moratorium Day.
+Producer Hal Prince cancels the performance of Fiddler on the Roof that was scheduled for the evening.
+The cast is paid, though.
+Although its shows are performed, the proceeds from Hair go to various charities of the cast's choice.
 Woody Allen, the star of Play It Again, Sam, doesn't go on, although producer David Merrick says it is a breach of contract.
-Many off-Broadway performances are canceled, and even national tours are affected.
+Many Off-Broadway performances are canceled, and even national tours are affected.
 Joel Grey, performing in Dallas in Cabaret, threatens to take out a newspaper ad explaining his absence.
 He misses tonight's performance.

-2003 NY Mayor Michael Bloomberg joins Manhattan Theatre Club artistic director Lynne Meadow and executive producer Barry Grove in firing a confetti cannon on West 47th Street to rededicate the refurbished Biltmore Theatre.
+2003 New York Mayor Michael Bloomberg joins Manhattan Theatre Club artistic director Lynne Meadow and executive producer Barry Grove in firing a confetti cannon on West 47th Street to rededicate the refurbished Biltmore Theatre.
 The theatre that once housed Hair and Barefoot in the Park has been dark since 1987 and came close to being demolished.
 Instead, backed by a $27 million capital campaign, and an accompanying multi-use tower that made it all financially feasible, the 1925-vintage playhouse relights as MTC's new Broadway flagship.
 It is renamed the Samuel J. Friedman, after the Broadway publicist, in 2008.

-2003 Also today, 89-year-old playwright William Gibson (The Miracle Worker, Two for the Seesaw) has a late-career hit with Golda's Balcony, a drama about Israeli prime minister Golda Meir.
-Gibson and star Tovah Feldshuh will earn Tony nominations for their work.
+2003 89-year-old playwright William Gibson (The Miracle Worker, Two for the Seesaw) has a late-career hit with Golda's Balcony, a drama about Israeli prime minister Golda Meir.
+Gibson and star Tovah Feldshuh earn Tony nominations for their work.
 The production runs 493 performances.